deckhouse/virtualization/.gitlab/README.md

    `POST /api/v4/projects/:id/trigger/pipeline` with the right variables.

-Until that exists, the manual job matrix in [§7](#7-jobs-reference) and the two scheduled jobs in [§9](#9-scheduled-pipelines) cover the same surface area, with a human pressing the button.
+Until that exists, the manual job matrix in [§7](#7-jobs-reference) and the scheduled jobs in [§9](#9-scheduled-pipelines) cover the same surface area, with a human pressing the button.

 ## See also